 * This is the Professional Version. *

-Ovulatory dysfunction is abnormal, irregular, or absent ovulation.
+Ovulatory dysfunction is abnormal, irregular (with ≤ 9 menses/yr), or absent ovulation.
 Menses are often irregular or absent.
 Diagnosis is often possible by history or can be confirmed by measurement of hormone levels or serial pelvic ultrasonography.
 Treatment is usually induction of ovulation with clomiphene or other drugs.

 Anovulation is often apparent based on the menstrual history.

 Measuring morning body temperature daily can help determine whether and when ovulation is occurring.
-However, this method is often inaccurate and has an error margin of 2 days.
+However, this method is often inaccurate.

 More accurate methods include